Spirik/GEM/README.md

   *Type*: `byte`
   *Units*: dots
   *Default*: `86`
   Offset from the left of the screen to the value of the associated with menu item variable (effectively the space left for the title of the menu item to be printed on screen).
-Suitable for 128x64 screen with other variables at their default values; 86 - maximum value for 128x64 screen.
+Suitable for 128x64 screen with other variables at their default values; 86 - recommended value for 128x64 screen.

 ![GEM customization](https://github.com/Spirik/GEM/wiki/images/customization.gif)